What is Mexican Independence Day?

 The easiest way to celebrate Mexican Independence Day is to fly the Mexican flag — wherever you happen to live.
 It's a day of pride for all Mexican people.
 Hoist that flag high!

 Watch the presidential reenactment

-Mexicans will tune in to the presidential reenactment of El Grito, which occurs every September 15 at 11 p.m.
+Mexicans will tune in for a live broadcast of the presidential reenactment of El Grito, which occurs every September 15 at 11 p.m.
 It's a tradition that has endured for hundreds of years.